 The majority of flight arrangements are scheduled using electronic tickets (e-tickets).
-You will not have a traditional hard copy ticket, but you will have a flight confirmation sheet which contains your travel information (flight number, departure time, departure location, etc.).
-If your departure location does not have e-tickets available, your prepaid airline ticket will be sent by U.S. Postal Service or other shipping service such as UPS, Fed-Ex, etc., (signature required) the week before your travel date.
+You will not have a traditional hard copy ticket, but you will have a flight itinerary which contains your travel information (flight number, departure time, departure location, etc.).
 The ticket provided is the property of the Department of Homeland Security (DHS); if unused, the cost of this ticket will be refunded to DHS and should not be refunded, or credits issued to the traveler.

 We ask that you do not make any changes to the CDP-provided airline ticket.
 If a change to your ticket is made by you or your agency, you will be responsible for any additional expenses incurred.
 Unauthorized changes to your airline ticket may result in significant delays in your transportation from the airport to the CDP.
 All CDP transportation to and from the airport is scheduled based on the CDP-provided airline ticket.

 If you’re flying – which is how more than 75 percent of our students travel to the CDP – you’ll need to do a little advanced planning.
 If you’re traveling between June 1 and Aug.
 31, you’ll be joining an average of more than 2.51 million travelers who fly on U.S. airlines each day during that period, according to trade group, Airlines for America.
 With that in mind, below are a few tips for a smoother travel experience.

 This is a good time to look over your CDP itinerary; it has all the information you need to check-in online 24 hours before your flight’s departure.
 You can either print your boarding pass then or at the airport prior to your flight.

 Preparing for Airport Security